StableMotion: One-Step Motion Estimation with Diffusion Prior: Experiment

 \subsection{Implementation Details}

-StableMotion takes Stable Diffusion 2.0 as backbone and employ a 1000 time-step DDPM scheduler~\cite{ho2020denoising} for training.
-Learning rate was set at $2 \times 10^{-5}$, with batch sizes of 128 for SIR and 32 for RSC.
-Training takes 60,000 steps, spanning 10 hours.
-For inference, it takes 32 ms to generate a rectified image on one NVIDIA H100.
-The weights of loss functions are set to be 1($\ell_{mse}$): 1($\ell_{cond}$): 0.01($\ell_{pct}$).
-The datasets are DIR-D~\cite{nie2022deep} for SIR and RS-Real~\cite{yang2024single} for RSC.
+StableMotion takes Stable Diffusion 2.0~\cite{rombach2022high} as backbone and employs a 1000-step DDPM scheduler~\cite{ho2020denoising} for training.
+The pretrained VAE encoder and decoder are kept frozen, while only the UNet is fine-tuned.
+The learning rate was set to $2 \times 10^{-5}$, with batch sizes of 128 for SIR and 32 for RSC.
+Training takes 60,000 steps, spanning 10 hours. {During training, each iteration uniformly samples a timestep from the 1000-step DDPM schedule; StableMotion is not trained with a one-step distillation target.
+At inference, it uses a single DDIM step from the initial noise state to the predicted clean flow latent.} {For inference, a single forward pass takes 32\,ms on one NVIDIA H100.
+With the default AES setting of $n{=}2$ ensemble samples, the total inference time is approximately 64\,ms per image (the AES filtering post-processing adds negligible overhead).
+We note that our main quantitative results (Tables~\ref{table:IR_metrics} and \ref{table:RSC_metrics}) are reported with $n{=}2$ by default.} $\lambda_1$ and $\lambda_2$ are set to 1 and 0.01, respectively.
+For training, we use the DIR-D dataset~\cite{nie2022deep} for SIR and the RS-Real dataset~\cite{yang2024single} for RSC.